29 Oct A Father’s Story

 You can take pride in your contributions and the sacrifices you make.
 Your wounds in relationship are badges of honor, the signs of your moral commitment to your child.

 Take care of yourself

-The community of men
+The community of friends

 Pay attention to your heart

-Don’t let the problems with your wife build up to the point that your heart feels barren.
+Don’t let the problems with your partner build up to the point that your heart feels barren.
 Blade by blade, the fertile green of our heart can wither and grow stony before we know it.
 Deal with things early.